-In summary, the study provides evidence that high expression of TRIM2 in BC is related to short patient survival and has potential as a novel biomarker of patient therapy response.
-This study has identified a previously unrecognised role of TRIM2 in BC biology and behaviour and potential role as a prognostic biomarker.
-Further validation in in vivo and in vitro analysis using BC models to investigate whether TRIM2 expression impacts cancer cell proliferation, invasion and the underlying mechanisms of development and progression are warranted.
+In summary, this study provides evidence that the high expression of TRIM2 in BC is related to short patient survival and has potential as a novel biomarker of patient therapy response.
+This study has identified a previously unrecognised role of TRIM2 in BC biology and behaviour, as well as its potential role as a prognostic biomarker.
+Further validation through in vivo and in vitro analysis using BC models to investigate whether TRIM2 expression impacts cancer cell proliferation, invasion, and the underlying mechanisms of development and progression is warranted.